watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![In this screenshot of the console window, an example of images being pushed to an ACR account results from typing and running the following at the command prompt: docker push [LOGINSERVER]/content-web.](media/image67.png)

 8. In the Azure Portal, navigate to your ACR account, and select Repositories under Services on the left-hand menu.
-You will now see two; one for each image.
+You will now see two, one for each image.

    ![In this screenshot, content-api and content-web each appear on their own lines below Repositories.](media/image68.png)